coderdojo-japan/dojocast/4/index.md

 ---
 layout: episode
-title:  Just for Fun - The Story of CoderDojo Okinawa
+title:  The Impact of DojoCon Japan
 desc:   Podcasting with <a href="https://twitter.com/tkc49">Takashi Hosoya</a> in Osaka.
 date:   2017/04/16
 file:   004